splunk/vscode-extension-splunk-soar/docs/docs/tutorial-basics/download-an-app.md

 # Download an App

-:::note
+:::info

-The same action is also available for Playbooks
+A corresponding command is available for playbooks!

 :::